nowsprinting/test-helper.monkey/README.md

 GameObject `Target` is found, but not reachable.
 ```

+If you need detailed logs, pass an `ILogger` instance to the constructor of `GameObjectFinder`.

 ##### Not interactable

 If `GameObject` is found with the specified name or path but not interactable, throw `TimeoutException` with the following message: